 Paper Towel Fall Tree

 We hope you and your kids love this Paper Bag Tree Kids Craft for Thanksgiving!
-Looking for more amazing holiday DIY’s?
-Try our Leaf String Art .
+Looking for more amazing holiday DIY’s, certainly check out our Leaf String Art .